 In this guide, I’ll explain everything you need to know to travel to Iran as an American and experience this complex, awe-inspiring country for yourself.

-Contrary to popular belief, Americans can get a tourist visa and visit Iran completely legally.
+Contrary to popular belief, Americans can visit Iran completely legally and get a tourist visa.
 Getting an Iranian visa isn’t too difficult, but it can be a lengthy process that requires some patience.
 As an American, in order to get a visa, you must be accompanied by a guide at all times and submit your information for pre-screening.
 That’s it!

 How to Travel to Iran as an American Citizen

-Visiting Iran not something to be done on a whim.
-Planning a trip there is hefty and time-consuming process that takes several months end-to-end.
+Traveling to Iran, even as a non-American, is not something to be done on a whim.
+Planning a trip there is a hefty and time-consuming process that takes several months end-to-end.
 I recommend planning your trip, at a minimum, at least six months in advance to make sure you cover all your bases before your departure.
-In order to visit Iran as an American, you’ll need to choose a tour operator, get your visa, and prepare a few things before your trip.
+In order to travel to Iran as an American, you’ll need to choose a tour operator, get your visa, and prepare a few things before your trip.